ZUR9/SQLResume/Readme.md

 ### Welcome to Matthew Henchey’s SQL-based Resume
 As you may have guessed, I will exploit any and all opportunities to experiment with SQL.
 This repository contains my attempt at condensing my professional resume into a collection of tables that can be easily queried.
-A supplemental document is included with queries to generate relevant information.
+I have included several basic queries to display the data.

 ### Brief Summary
 I am a dedicated professional Data Conversion Specialist who has been consistently praised